Techtonica/curriculum/bash/bash-scripts.md

 **Write a setup and teardown script for your project's database.**
 During development of a project or app, it's common to need to rebuild or wipe your database - whether you need to change the schema, reload the data, or just start with a fresh database, scripts can be great developer tools to quickly automate this process.

-Try out the sample scripts if you have postgres on your computer - you may need to change postgres username:
+If you have postgres with command line interface installed (try typing `psql --help` in your terminal to check) ry out the sample scripts if you have postgres on your computer - you may need to change postgres username:
 ```sh
 # from the directory where the scripts are:
 user@bash: ./create_db_sample.sh